ledroide/docker-nginx-with-modules/README.md

 ## default tag

-Default tag is made of nginx versio, git tag and last commit, using `git describe --tag`.
+Default tag is made of nginx version, git tag and last commit, using `git describe --tag`.
 It can be overwritten at _make_ step with *image_tag* variable.

 ## variant with proxy logs